bharatdeora-tech/SensorApp-Data-Architecture-Assessment/LOGICAL-DATA-MODEL.md

 - effective_from
 - effective_to

-Business Rules
+**Business Rules**

 - Each Configuration belongs to exactly one Device.
-- Only one active configuration exists per Device.
+- Only one active Configuration exists per Device.

 ---

 ## Sensor Reading

-Represents a telemetry measurement received from a Device.
+Represents telemetry generated by a Device.

 **Primary Attributes**

 - reading_identifier
 - device_identifier
+- sensor_type
+- measured_value
+- measurement_unit
+- quality_status
 - recorded_at
-- temperature
-- humidity
-- pressure
-- quality_status

-Business Rules
+**Business Rules**

 - Sensor Readings are immutable.
 - Every reading belongs to one Device.
-- Readings may trigger alerts.
+- Readings may trigger Alerts.

 ---

 ## Alert

-Represents a business event generated from telemetry evaluation.
+Represents an operational exception generated from telemetry evaluation.

 **Primary Attributes**

 - alert_identifier
 - device_identifier
 - alert_type